2024 Saskatchewan municipal elections

-The Canadian province of Saskatchewan held municipal elections on November 13, 2024.
+Municipal elections in Saskatchewan were held on November 13, 2024.
+Voters in the Canadian province of Saskatchewan elected mayors, councillors, and all other elected officials in all of the province's municipalities.

 Listed below are selected municipal mayoral and city councillor races across the province.
 An "(X)" is listed next to the incumbent's name, where it applies.

 Election date

 In August 2021, Saskatchewan's Chief Electoral Officer Michael Boda proposed changing election dates in the province in 2024, given that the provincial and municipal elections were, as in 2020, schedule to take place within three weeks of each other.
 Boda recommended changing the 2024 municipal election date from November to May.
 However, the provincial government declined to make changes, opting to keep the municipal election date as November 13, 2024.